 By contrast, a 'resistance' organisation is a body that maintains opposition to an enemy after an organised defence has ceased and the territory is under enemy occupation.
 This was the responsibility of SIS (Secret Intelligence Service) rather than the War Office.
 In line with their repeated advice to European governments, they planned a layered approach to fighting Nazi occupation in Britain.
 In March 1940 Section VII of SIS began quietly putting its sabotage and intelligence agents in place across the country, ready to report to any future government-in-exile!
 This was a deep cover resistance that was shrouded in the utmost secrecy and continued in existence for most of the war.
 Agents would remain in their local communities and do nothing to excite attention during the actual invasion period, only commencing operations after the Nazis had taken control.
-In May 1940 Section D of SIS, in a somewhat chaotic response to the fall of France, also began implementing the Home Defence Scheme.
+In May 1940 Section D of SIS, in a response to the imminent fall of France, also began implementing the Home Defence Scheme.
 Originally, its cells of six civilian guerrillas, armed with a pistol and knife and a range of incendiary devices, were intended to work alongside the army and create short term disruption behind enemy lines.
 Later their rationale was explained as remaining hidden until the Auxiliary Units were destroyed and then to continue their work.
 Not expecting to be re-supplied from any official source, their explosives were those that could be easily concealed as household items.
 The fundamental principle remained that any such short term activities would not compromise the existence of the long term SIS resistance organisation.